 They might fit and sound great, but if your new true wireless buds hurt your ears, you won’t wear them.
 We wear the earbuds for at least three hours a day for a week and note if a particular set becomes uncomfortable after a few hours of use.

 Wireless earbuds use Bluetooth to connect to your audio device, and to each other in the case of true wireless.
 Connectivity issues can affect battery life, range, and sound quality.
 We evaluate for signal interruptions between the earbuds and their audio source, and also note if audio drops from the left or right side during playback.

 At minimum, a good pair of wireless earbuds should be able to accept calls as well as play and pause music.
 If a pair offers additional features beyond the basics, those functions should work well and be easy to use.
-These days, active noise cancelling is a common inclusion in higher-end buds, though the maximum intensity can vary.
+These days, active noise cancelling is a common inclusion in higher-end buds, though the maximum effectiveness can vary.
 Also look for good battery life in the buds and from the charging case.
 Compact charging cases are a plus.

 It almost goes without saying that if you pay a premium for earbuds, they should sound spectacular.
 If a pair of headphones sound great and don’t cost much?
 Even better.
 That said, when looking at true wireless earbuds under $100, you won’t get as many features so the focus will be mostly on sound quality.
 As you move up in price, you should start to expect better sound quality, better battery life, and the inclusion of features like active noise cancelling and customization.

 What differences should I expect between cheap wireless earbuds and more expensive pairs?